Doing all four can get a little confusing because there's a lot to remember. What

 and meal plan are working.
 Most kids with type 1 diabetes should test blood sugar

-meter.
 Kids with type 1 diabetes usually need to test about four times a day.
+Some kids test

 Your parents and diabetes care team may want you to use a continuous glucose